ummeegge/wazuh/README.md

 $ ls /opt/pakfire/tmp
 files.tar.xz  install.sh  ROOTFILES  uninstall.sh  update.sh  wazuh-4.7.2-1.ipfire
 ```
 to install the Wazuh agent execute the install.sh script.
-After it is finished, you can find the Wazuh installation under '/var/ipfire/ossec'.
+After it is finished, you can find the Wazuh installation under /var/ipfire/ossec.
 There is also an Sysvinit initscript and the symlinks for system start|stop|reboot are also set so you can use the common Sysvinit way with the following options

 ```bash
 $ /etc/init.d/wazuh
 Usage: /etc/init.d/wazuh {start|stop|restart|status|info}
 ```
 Before you start Wazuh, you need to configure it.
-The configuration file can be found under '/var/ipfire/ossec/etc/ossec.conf'.
+The configuration file can be found under /var/ipfire/ossec/etc/ossec.conf.
 You need to add the IP address of the Wazuh server under the '<address>{ENTER_HERE_WAZUH_SERVER_IP}</address>' line.

-The USER_WHITE_LIST shoudl also be set to prevent <-- muss noch gemacht werden!!!

-###Add agent key
+**Add agent key**
 To building up an encrypted connection between the Wazuh agent on IPFire and the Wazuh server to transfer the data, a client key needs to be created on server side and imported to the agent.
-This can be done via the 'manage_agents' binary which can be found on IPFire agent under '/var/ipfire/ossec/bin' and on der Wazuh server under '/var/ossec/bin' .
+This can be done via the 'manage_agents' binary which can be found on IPFire agent under /var/ipfire/ossec/bin and on der Wazuh server under /var/ossec/bin .
 This process is quite simple and looks like this -->

 Wazuh server:
 * Login via ssh